Let’s talk about poop, baby.

 How Often Should I Poop?

-I ask every single client with whom I work how often they poop, what it looks like, and a number of other potentially embarrassing questions about their pooping experiences and symptoms.
+I ask every single client with whom I work how often they poop, what it looks like, and a number of other potentially embarrassing (for them) questions about their pooping experiences and symptoms.
 I’m always surprised and saddened to hear that most are not pooping daily.
 While it may not be your normal to poop every single day, if you’re regularly going 2 days or more without a bowel movement, you are constipated.
 Even worse, I’ve had clients tell me their primary care doctor says it’s ok to only poop once per week.
 No, that is not ok.

 So the answer is: Ideally, you want to poop once or twice a day.
 And not just a bunch of little pebbles or squirts; you want a nice, small banana-sized, log-like specimen.